Dsantiagocampbell/osticket-prereqs/README.md

 Almost done, go back into IIS Manager, click on osTicket and click on "Browse +80" to go into osTicket.
 Once in,(click continue) then you will name the Helpdesk to your liking.
 Select a default email that will receive emails from customers who submit tickets.

-Continue filling out the rest of everyhing else and Viola!
+Continue filling out the rest of everything else and Viola!
 We're done.
 All we have left to do is clean up.
 Clean up Delete: C:\inetpub\wwwroot\osTicket\setup Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php Login to the osTicket Admin Panel (http://localhost/osTicket/scp/login.php)

 <br />